-2.1 Description of the Unit
+2.1 Description of the Unit-and the Wastes Treated at the Unit

-The TA-16-399 Burn Tray (see Figure 2) was comprised of a 4-foot wide, by 16-foot long steel tray supported by 1.5-foot high legs and is lined with firebricks (see Figure 3).
-The maximum treatment capacity of the TA-16-399 Burn Tray was 1,000 pounds of waste per burn.
+The TA-16-399 Burn Tray (see Figure 2) iswas comprised of a 4-foot wide, by 16-foot long steel tray supported by 1.5-foot high legs and is lined with firebricks (see Figure 3).
+The maximum treatment capacity of the TA-16-399 Burn Tray iswas 1,000 pounds of waste per burn.

-The Unit consisted of: a burn tray, firebrick, burn tray cover, wheels, tracks, a concrete pad, and an electrical box.
-The area is surrounded by a chain-link fence.
+The Unit consisteds of: a burn tray, firebrick, burn tray cover, wheels, tracks, a concrete pad, and an electrical box.
+The area and is surrounded by a chain-link fence.

-The burn tray, burn tray cover, concrete pad, electric box, and firebrick were removed from the Unit in 2019.
+The burn tray, burn tray cover, concrete pad, electric box, and firebrick will be were removed from the Unit in 2019.
 The fencing shall remain after the closure of the Unit.
-The remaining equipment was assessed for damages and/or decontaminated at the time of removal.
+The remaining equipment was must be assessed for damages, and/or decontaminated prior to closure of the Unit the time of removal.